ISO 9001 Certification ProcessHow to Get Certified Without the Bureaucracy

 Pass the formal audit and benefit from your certification.

-An independent, accredited registrar conducts a two-stage audit.
+An independent, accredited ISO 9001 certification body (often called a registrar) conducts a two-stage audit.
 After successfully passing and receiving your 3-year certificate, you must maintain the system and pass periodic surveillance audits.

 We were surprised at how easy it was to implement the 9001Simplified system and gain certification.